joanna2028/GLOBAL-GOVERNMENT-DIGITAL-ECONOMY-NEW-SOCIAL-CONTRACT-/README.md

 # About
-# I am personally involved in leading mass global mobilization and shaping the future of the planet, humanity, civilization, culture, society.
+# I am personally involved in leading mass global mobilization and shaping the future of the planet, humanity, civilization, culture, and society.